Last Updated on 2 years by soonxindisplay

 Grid Floor Plan

-The first – your grid store layout – is also the most traditional design seeing as it’s used mostly by supermarkets, pharmacies and off-price retailers.
+The first – your grid store layout – is also the most traditional design, as it’s used mainly through supermarkets, pharmacies, and off-price retailers.

-When done properly, it also allows your customer to shop your entire store.
+When done correctly, it allows your customer to shop your entire store.

 Advantages: